-In retention: an increase of NIS 9.9 million in pending claims.
+In retention: an increase of NIS 65 million in pending claims.
 A substantial part of the adverse effect on the experience in respect of prior underwriting years, as described above, was attributed to the retention layer.

 Home Insurance - Several large claims were received during the year, burdening the results of the Company.
-In addition, there was an adverse development in water damage claims under the Plumbers Circular.
-Consequently, gross pending claims increased by NIS 8.4 million (NIS 8.6 million in retention).
+In addition, there was an adverse development in water damage claims.
+Furthermore, the sector is seasonal - the results of the fourth quarter of 2023 were better than those of corresponding quarters in prior periods, as a result of fewer weather events.
+Consequently, gross pending claims increased by NIS 2.9 million (NIS 3.2 million in retention).